Course Materials FAQs

 Once you damage a book it is considered used.
 We can’t sell it for the new price if it is used and it is unfair to expect other students to bear the cost of your damaged textbooks.
 See the Campus Store refund policy.

 Last day for Undergrad & Grad text returns Spring Term - Tues.
 May 14th, 2019 Summer Term - Wed.
 July 3rd, 2019Last day for MBA text returns Fri.
 May 10th, 2019

 CCE Text Returns Last day for CCE text returns is two weeks from the start of the first class.

 6. Avoid the line ups with Click and Collect.

-Save time in the store during fall rush by ordering your books online.
-Place an order to be picked up when you arrive on campus in Sept. and we'll have your books ready for you at no extra charge.
+Save time in the store during fall and winter rush by ordering your books online.
+Place an order to be picked up when you arrive on campus in September or January and we'll have your books ready for you at no extra charge.

 If you are visiting the store in person, the best times to shop for books during this busy time are at 9:00 a.m. and after 6 p.m.

 During the day, you may want to consider timing your visit for just before classes let out, to avoid a rush of people.
 The Campus Store has extended hours at the beginning of each semester.

 Your best strategy for getting through the textbook buying process quickly is to be prepared by having your book list printed out before you come in the store.
 The Campus Store has staff on hand to help you find everything on your list and answer any questions you may have.